-- a) Not surfacing before diving to recover the object. - Taking assistance from any pool fitting (e.g., lane ropes, steps, drains or underwater hockey fittings) when surfacing with the object not including the bottom of the pool. - c) Walking along the bottom when surfacing with the object. - d) Not having the object in the correct carrying position before the top of the competitor's head passes the 5 m line. - e) Using an incorrect carrying technique. - f) Failure to touch the finish wall. - g) Failure to complete the event as defined and described.
+- a) Not surfacing before diving to recover the object. - Taking assistance from any pool fitting (e.g., lane ropes, steps, drains or underwater hockey fittings) when surfacing with the object not including the bottom of the pool. - c) Walking along the bottom when surfacing with the object. - d) Not having the object in the correct carrying position before the top of the competitor's head passes the 5 m line. - e) Using an incorrect carrying technique. - f) Releasing the object before touching the finish wall. - g) Failure to touch the finish wall. - h) Failure to complete the event as defined and described.